jaec89/Foosummer/StoryMapping.md

 User Stories
 -----------------------------------------------------------------
+You are a space pirate attacking spaceships in outer space while being chased by space police.

 As a space pirate I want to pilot a spacecraft and laser to navigate outer space while escaping the space police force and stealing cargos.

 As a space pirate I have a spaceship and I can rotate 360 degrees.